 Machine learning explores the study and construction of algorithms that can learn from and make predictions about data.
 Learning for Pattern Recognition is only one of many forms of machine learning.
-Over the last 50 years, many forms of machine learning have been developed for many different applications.
+Over the last 50 years, many techniques for machine learning have been developed for many different applications, each with its own advantages and disadvantages.

-For pattern recognition, the common approach is to a set of "training data" to estimate the discriminant function $\vec{g}(\vec{X})$ .
+For pattern recognition, the common approach is to a set of "training data" to estimate the discriminant function $\vec{g}(\vec{X})$.